What's New!

 Although France's political influence declined throughout the XVIIIth century, its cultural supremacy reached its peak and French became the language spoken by the upper classes of all European countries.

-The view is taken from the green dot in the 1748 map below.
+The view is taken from the green dot in the small 1748 map below.

 In the description below the plate Vasi made reference to: 1) Parte dell'Ospizio (Palazzo di S. Luigi); 2) Convento dei PP. Agostiniani;